 - Black and Gray Morality: The "heroes" are not exactly what you'd call nice but the "bad guys" are far worse.

 - Book Ends: When Yaichi and Masa first meet in episode one, Yaichi offers a dango to him while saying the page quote.
 In the last scene of the last episode, Masa offers a dango to Yaichi repeating the same line.

-- Completely Missing the Point: Masa constantly misunderstands what is really happening around him and other people's intentions, especially Yaichi's.
+- Comically Missing the Point: Masa constantly misunderstands what is really happening around him and other people's intentions, especially Yaichi's.
 But in the end, he often does get it right, and he has a way of speaking out uncomfortable truths out loud.

 - Dark and Troubled Past: Everyone, particularly Ume and Yaichi.

 - Eerie Pale-Skinned Brunette: Everyone except Yaichi.